 - Form your opinion and reword it into your thesis statement that represents a very short summary of the key points you base your claim on:

-This is a good argumentative thesis statement, because it does not just present a fact that everybody knows and agrees on, but a claim that is debatable and needs to be backed up by data and arguments, which you will do in the rest of your essay.
-You are free to introduce whatever evidence and arguments you deem necessary in the following—but make sure that all your points lead back to your core claim and support your opinion.
+This is a good argumentative thesis statement example because it does not just present a fact that everybody knows and agrees on, but a claim that is debatable and needs to be backed up by data and arguments, which you will do in the rest of your essay.
+You can introduce whatever evidence and arguments you deem necessary in the following—but make sure that all your points lead back to your core claim and support your opinion.
 This example also answers the question “how long should a thesis statement be?”
 One or two sentences are generally enough.
 If your statement is longer, make sure you are not using vague, empty expressions or more words than necessary.

 Problem: The statement does not specify why that might be relevant or why people might not want to do it—this is too vague to spark anyone’s interest.